-Figure 4-7 Stopping boundaries for the sequential monitoring based on 2-sided CIs
+Figure 4-7 Stopping boundaries for the sequential monitoring based on 2-sided CIs (or on the corresponding 1-sided p values)

 Details of the sequential monitoring plan will be provided in a separate trial monitoring plan.
-The sequential monitoring is closely related to what was done for the HVTN 505 HIV-1 vaccine efficacy trial [117] (background discussion in [71]).
+The sequential monitoring is closely related to what was done for the HVTN 505 HIV-1 vaccine efficacy trial [121] (background discussion in [74]).

-4.9.2 Feasibility check and guideline for continuing enrollment as planned participants attend clinical visits and receive the infusions per the protocol.
-The guideline is based on an adequately high rate of study participation (participants remain engaged in the trial and have not declined further infusions) supplemented by data on visit attendance, which corresponds to adherence to receipt of infusions.
+4.9.2 Feasibility check and guideline for continuing enrollment as planned is based on an adequately high rate of study participation (participants remain engaged in the trial and have not declined further infusions) supplemented by data on visit attendance, which corresponds to adherence to receipt of infusions.
 Additional details will be provided in the trial monitoring plan.

 In addition to the sequential monitoring of PE, feasibility monitoring is done for the first 120 enrolled participants.
-This feasibility monitoring is based on the first four 8-week intervals (Weeks 1 through 32) and evaluates whether an adequately high percentage of
+This feasibility monitoring is based on the first four 8-week intervals (Weeks 1 through 32) and evaluates whether an adequately high percentage of participants attend clinical visits and receive the infusions per the protocol.
+The guideline